SJ23 Tech Tip E19, (Updated 2023-03-18) Bob Schimmel (UNDER CONSTRUCTION)

 This pump has a lift capacity of ~10' so it has sufficient force to do reasonable work.
 The end of the tube might get a nozzle to create a more forceful stream of water but the biggest advantage is a steady flow of water.

 This pump is stored in the cockpit port locker with the wires and hose secured to the tube using a Velcro strap.
-Later I may house it all in a nylon bag.
+Later I may house it in a nylon bag.
 Another thru hull installation adverted.

 The first time I used the pump to clean the cockpit I was surprised with how well it worked.
 Moving water is everything after all.
 In half an hour I washed all the debris from the toe rails, under the mainsheet traveller, cockpit seat lids and the cockpit sole.
 All winter debris that has a nasty habit of sticking around for the summer.
 Its a great tool for emptying a dinghy filled with rain.